 This small town media outlet produces an award-winning publication for its readers.
 It is consistently recognized by the news industry each year.
-In 2016, the Outlook received 11 awards from the Kentucky Press Association, for their work from October of 2017 to September of 2018.
+In 2018, the Outlook received 21 awards from the Kentucky Press Association, for their work from October of 2017 to September of 2018.
 Editorial was honored with ten awards including five first place finishes.
 Advertising claimed 11 awards with three first place awards.
 This is quite an accomplishment for one of the smallest newspaper staffs in the state.
 It clearly shows the level of dedication of the employees and the pride taken in their work.

-Neil Belcher, who has 37 years in the newspaper business, is the current publisher of The Falmouth Outlook.
+Neil Belcher, who has 41 years in the newspaper business, is the current publisher of The Falmouth Outlook.
 He manages the daily operation of the newspaper, specializing in advertising sales.
 Belcher assumed these duties in January of 2015 after the retirement of Debbie Dennie, longtime editor/publisher of 33 years.
 Pendleton County High School alum and retired teacher, Keith Smith, was officially named Editor in the fall of 2018 but has been handling those responsibilities since December of 2017.
 He first started working for Falmouth Outlook as a junior at Pendleton County High School in 1981 covering Ladycat basketball.
 Throughout his teaching tenure at Pendleton County High School, he had been working as a reporter covering a litany of sports.
 After retiring in January of 2017, he joined the staff of the paper learning and helping layout pages.

 Each week the newspaper features breaking news, births/deaths, marriages, court records, school news, church news, opinion letters, area columnists, sports, upcoming events, Meet Your Merchant, extension news, classified ads, community happenings and other important local issues.
 Monthly meetings of the city and county governments are reported as well as school board news and club/organization meetings.
 Looking Back, The Outlook Travels and Way Back When remain a constant favorite of readers.